Murrkeys/Murrkeys.github.io/_pages/about.md

 ### Career Interests

-The application of data science techniques in population health, health system operations, and health outcomes.
+The application of data science techniques in population health, health system operations, and public health.

 ### Personal